When Prophecy Fails: Aftermath

 After the failure of the prediction, Martin was threatened with arrest and involuntary commitment, and left Chicago.
 She later founded the Association of Sananda and Sanat Kumara.
 Under the name Sister Thedra, she continued to practice channeling and participating in contactee groups until her death in 1992.

-Criticism
+Reception

 Festinger, Riecken and Schachter's study has been strongly criticized on methodological grounds.
 Fernando Bermejo-Rubio summarizes them;